Curriculum Vitae for

 Board Member - Voluntary Health Scotland - from December 2018 to present

 - VHS is the national intermediary and network for voluntary health organisations in Scotland.

 Member – Women in Scotland Board (known as IGF)

 2013 to present

 A grant making organisation for women in poverty.

-- I was instrumental in persuading Board members to review the grant policy so that it was more responsive to those most in need.
-This work has been further refined.
+- Was instrumental in persuading Board members to review the grant policy so that it was more responsive to those most in need.
+This work has now been further refined.

 - Appointed as Chair of the Grants Policy Sub-Committee

-Chair – Royal College of Physicians of Edinburgh Lay Committee: 2012 to present
+Chair – Royal College of Physicians of Edinburgh Lay Committee: 2012 to 2018

 - First elected Chairperson of the Committee by its members.